 We will consider coupled projects.
 However, there should be clear pieces of the project that are the work of each individual.
 It should be possible to evaluate each piece independently in addition to evaluating the composite effect of the pieces.
-For example, Assignment 4 and Assignment 5 could be viewed as separate but coupled pieces with one person developing a placement algorithm and another a routing algorithm.
-It is possible to evaluate the effects of placement (as we did on Assignment 4) independently from routing (routing could be evaluated on the placement from 3 or the provided ASAP placement without using the Assignment 4 placement).
-The composite result using both Assignment 4 and Assignment 5 could then also be evaluated.
+For example, if you treated assignment 5b as placement on indivisible clusters, then assignment 4 (packing) and assignment 5b (placement) could be considered coupled but independently evaluatable.
+You could evaluate placement with dumb packings (like sequential place), and packing with some other placement (as we did in assignment 4 or using an external tool like VPR).
+Then, you could evaluate the composite effect of using good packing and good placement together.